-- Computational Methods, Algorithms and Data Structures that support conceptual and abstract thinking alongside visualisation techniques. - PYTHON in the first year for the Paper 1 Examination. - Web Development of responsive, data-driven websites using a range of languages such as HTML, CSS, JavaScript, PHP and MySQL using JSON to exchange data.
+- Computational Methods, Algorithms and Data Structures that support conceptual and abstract thinking alongside visualisation techniques. - PYTHON in the second year for the Paper 1 Examination. - Web Development of responsive, data-driven websites using a range of languages such as HTML, CSS, JavaScript, PHP and MySQL using JSON to exchange data in the first year.